phylotastic/phylotastic/design/image_service.md

 * 93 X 68
 * 98 X 55

+This creates the potential for generating figures with a sloppy appearance.
+For a clean look, some standardization would be required.
 One approach is to pick a maximum frame of Wmax x Hmax (e.g., 120 x 80), and then implement the following rules
-* if image is smaller, align horizontal=left and vertical=center in frame
+* if image is smaller in a dimension, align horizontal=left or vertical=center in frame
-* if image W > Wmax, crop left and right equally to fit
-   * more sophisticated: resize image
-* if image H > Hmax, crop above and below equally to fit
+* if image W or image H exceeds max, crop left-right equally to fit, or top-bottom equally to fit
-   * more sophisticated: resize image
+* if both W or H exceed max, resize image

 ### Satisfying license requirements